Essays

 I will not even attempt to speculate on his or any other person’s relationship with their God here (nor should you); but I will note that on the very brief fifth track “Heaven,” he sings that heaven is “a lonely place if you’re alone;” and it is hard, if you’re LDS, not to read that line as an oblique allusion to Russel M. Nelson’s controversial Conference talk about a so-called “Sad Heaven,”[15]Come, Follow Me”, April 2019 General Conference wherein we will spend eternity separated from the family members we are not sealed with.
 Whether Sparhawk is contradicting that particular Church president, or unironically agreeing with him in the most despairing way possible, is of course one of those questions that will invariably reveal more about the listener than the singer.

 But this is all getting into the realm of the merely speculative, so let us return to the album itself and hear the end of it: Alan Sparhawk on White Roses, My God has made the conscious decision to keep his fans and listeners at arm’s length.
 That is his right, and I can respect that; we must all grieve in our own way, and never try to impose our way on to others.
 But it is difficult to mourn with those that mourn when the mourning refuse to let us join them.
-White Roses, My God is an interesting experiment—he is still radically pushing the limits of sound[16]Even if synth-beats and vocoders are well over 40 years old by now., he is still Eternal Progression personified—and perhaps it will eventually grow on me upon repeat listens; but at present it remains a frustrating experiment, and the first genuine disappointment in Sparhawk’s three-decades-long career.[17]Brother” is a baller though, I’ll give him that.
+White Roses, My God is an interesting experiment—he is still radically pushing the limits of his sound[16]Even if synth-beats and vocoders are well over 40 years old by now., he is still Eternal Progression personified—and perhaps it will eventually grow on me upon repeat listens; but at present it remains a frustrating experiment, and the first genuine disappointment in Sparhawk’s three-decades-long career.[17]Brother” is a baller though, I’ll give him that.

 References